 The English Classroom is designed to support Preservice and Graduate English Teachers in surviving their first year in the classroom.

-Becoming a teacher is, at times, a combination of slow torture and absolute joy.
+Becoming a teacher is, at times, a combination of perpetual fear and absolute joy.
 Some days a filled with extreme trepidation, while others wrap you in the warmth of knowing you are helping others.
 It is because of this polarity that teachers need a combination of support in the classroom.

 As an English Teacher, one of your overall goals is to instil a joy for reading and writing.
 Students need to be inspired by storytelling.
 There are moments in the everyday and they are waiting to be discovered.
 It is the role of the writer to discover the heart and soul behind these moments.